jefftriplett/personal-goals/ideas/blog-ideas.md

 # Blog Ideas

-- Backups - An OCD Person's Dream
 - 2015 Year in Review
+- Backups: An Overly Paranoid Approach
+- C25k + Health: What worked for me